vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Intro

-I was looking for a solution to manage the weekend chores and this is my final implementation.
+I was looking for a solution to manage the weekend chores, via Home Assistant, for myself and the rest of the family.
+Where everyone can easily mark when they finished one.

 ---

 ## Functionalities

-My chores list must contain the next functionalities:
+My chore list must contain the next functionalities:
-* I want to have a list with chores for every weekend and periodic chores.
+* I want to have a list of chores for every weekend and periodic chores.
 * I want to see which chores I still have to do and which I already have done.
 * I want to undo chores from closed to open.
-* I want to have a separated list with all periodic chore, but in my dashboard I only want to see the chores I want to do this weekend.
+* I want to have a separated list with all periodic chores, but in my dashboard I only want to see the chores I want to do this weekend.

 ---

 ## Final result

-This is the final result of what I describe here.<br>
+This is the final result, and what I describe here is how I achieved it.<br>
-In the left column you see the weekly chores and in the right column the periodic chores I want to do this weekend.
+In the left column you see the weekly weekend chores and in the right column the periodic chores I want to do this weekend.

-If you have specific recurring chores separated per person you can also create for each person a separated column.
+If you have specific recurring chores separated per person, you can create for each person a separated column.

 <img src="images_chores/chores_final_result.png" alt="Chores final result" width="600px">